scipy-conference/scipy_proceedings/papers/mark_wickert_250/mwickert_250.rst

 Three Band Equalizer
 ====================

-Here we consider the second-order peaking filter and place three of them in cascade with a :code:`ipywidgets` slider used to control the gain of each filter.
-The peaking filter is used in the design of audio equalizer, where perhaps each filter is centered on on octave frequency spacings running from from 10 Hz Hz up to 16 kHz, or so.
+Here we consider the second-order peaking filter, which has infinite impulse response, and place three of them in cascade with a :code:`ipywidgets` slider used to control the gain of each filter.
+The peaking filter is used in the design of audio equalizer, where perhaps each filter is centered on octave frequency spacings running from from 10 Hz up to 16 kHz, or so.
 Each peaking filter can be implemented as a 2nd-order difference equation, i.e., :math:`N=2` in equation (:ref:`LCCDE`).
 The design equations for a single peaking filter are given below using z-transform [Opp2010]_ notation: